freeCodeCamp/guide/src/pages/machine-learning/support-vector-machine/index.md

 ---
 ## Support Vector Machine

 A Support Vector Machine (SVM) is a discriminative classifier formally defined by a separating hyperplane.
 In other words, given labeled training data (supervised learning), the algorithm outputs an optimal hyperplane which categorizes new examples.
+It does this by minimizing the margin between the data points near the hyperplane.

 The following is the code written for training, predicting and finding accuracy for SVM in python.
 This is done using Numpy, however, we can also write using scikit-learn in just a function call.